-They were very supportive and we discussed how we would each deal with certain cases

-The PCC has to make its judge ments purely on whether an arti cle breaches the code or not, while my role has more freedom, ublish my views without editori al interference.
+They were very supportive and we discussed how we would each deal with certain cases The PCC has to make its judge ments purely on whether an arti cle breaches the code or not, while my role has more freedom, My first judgement is always whether there has been a breach of the code, but I can then go further.
+Even if I do not believe there has been a breach, I can take a view on the reporting and the editorial policy This judgement is based upon now the Star should act within the local community and how a are accar community and now a ayman views its activities.
+I am given absolute freedom to ublish my views withou editori al interference.
 This means I am often critical of reporting even if it is technically within the code.
 I base my judgements on what I believe the standards of an "aver age" Star reader and how they want their news reported.
-On the whole we both saw ou roles as complementary, local issues can often be addressed by myself.
-In fact, the assistant directors couldn't recall the last PCC complaint concerning the Evening Star
+On the whole we both saw our roles as complementary, local issues can often be addressed by myself.
+In fact, the assistant directors couldn't recall the last PCC complaint concerning the Evening Star My normal column dealing with readers complaints will return shortly.